kubeshop/testkube-docs/docs/articles/vault.md

 ## Sidecar injector

-Vault's sidecar injector injects an init container to fetch secrets on initializiation and a sidecar container to periodically update that secret.
+Vault's sidecar injector injects an init container to fetch secrets on initialization and a sidecar container to periodically update that secret.
 Either container can be disabled, but we will focus on the configuration which enables both.